Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

 .. note::

-    The special variables ``_sender`` and ``_amount`` are available to the procedure even though the procedure is invoked by a transition rather than by an incoming message.
-It is not necessary to pass the variables as arguments to the procedure.
+    The special parameters ``_sender`` and ``_amount`` are available to a procedure even though the procedure is invoked by a transition rather than by an incoming message.
+It is not necessary to pass these special parameters as arguments to the procedure.

 .. note::